aspose-cells/Aspose.Cells-Doc-md/java/getting-started/product-overview/_index.md

 Moreover, there are also a number of unique features that the developers can only find in Aspose.Cells such as the support of CSV and SpreadsheetML formats, adding the copy of an existing worksheet (with full contents, images and charts etc.) to a file, setting gradient background for charts through API, creating comments, auto-filters and page breaks through API, setting complex formulae, supporting conditional formatting, supporting protection options introduced in Microsoft Excel XP or above, manipulating named ranges, locating APIs, supporting custom chart API and formula calculation engine etc.
 ## **Document Features**
-- Open Plain or Encrypted Excel files (Excel97- Excel2007/2010/2013) from different sources
+- Open Plain or Encrypted Excel files (Excel 95, Excel97, Excel2007/2010/2013/2016/2019, Office365) from different sources
+- Open Plain Numbers files(created by Apple's "Numbers" application) from different sources
-- Save Excel files (Excel97- Excel2007/2010/2013) in different formats (XLS, XLSX/XLSM, XLTX, XLTM, XLSB, CSV, SpreadsheetML, Tab Delimited/TSV, HTML etc.)
+- Save Excel files (Excel97- Excel2007/2010/2013/2016/2019) in different formats (XLS, XLSX/XLSM, XLTX, XLTM, XLSB, CSV, SpreadsheetML, Tab Delimited/TSV, HTML etc.)
 - Convert Excel file to PDF document
 - Convert Excel spreadsheet to XPS document
 - Convert to Tagged Image File Format **(TIFF)**